Contents

-- Past perfect is used to talk about finished actions that happened before a certain time in the past.
+- We use past perfect to talk about finished actions that happened before a certain time in the past.

 - I had finished lunch when they arrived.